Outsourcing Software Testing: All You Need to Know About the Approach

 software testing outsourcing

-It is essentially important to make the requirement clear and straightforward enough, not to bring in any vagueness that can later transform into bugged code.
+It is essentially important to make the requirement clear and straightforward enough not to bring in any vagueness that can later transform into bugged code.

 All the planning is done at this stage before the actual software testing takes place.
 The QA team reviews the requirements of the potential products to specify the testing objectives, scope of work, and testing strategies.

-• Specific steps to perform to run the test;
+• specific steps to perform a test

-• Inputs to be entered;
+• inputs to be entered

-• Expected outputs of each scenario.
+• expected outputs for each scenario

 Before cooking, you should get your worktop ready.
 This is how professional cooks do it (and Walter White, IYKWIM).
+Just like chefs prepare their workspace before cooking, QA engineers need everything in place before they start testing.

 This is the stage where the actual testing starts.
 QA engineers run the test cases created in the previous step to detect the software's defects and issues.